setupmd/docs/guides/performance/optimisation.md

 </div>

 #### AntiCheat
-Vulcan as an anti-cheat does not scale well at higher player counts, where every last drop of performance matters. >1.6% ticks eaten at 350+ players is supoptimal.
+Vulcan as an anti-cheat does not scale well at higher player counts, where every bit of performance matters. >1.6% ticks eaten at 350+ players is supoptimal.
 AstroAC on the other hand only eats 0.03% of ticks at 330 players while having checks that are around as good as Vulcan's.

 Polar might also be worth it but the plugin has not had performance validated at scale.

 Spartan is an absolute no-go for even medium-sized servers.
-Performance is extremely poor and checks are subpar.
+Performance is extremely poor and checks are subpar, bedrock edition anti-cheat included.

 <div>
 <a class="button button--outline button--primary" href="https://astroac.cc/">Astro</a>